A Medicare Advantage plan with prescription drug coverage costs $27 per month, on average.

 You can choose from a wide variety of Medicare Advantage plans, with rates ranging from $0 to $327 per month.
 HMO Medicare Advantage plans are usually the cheapest, averaging $18 per month.

-Note that the cost of Medicare Advantage is on top of the $164.90 per month that you pay for Medicare Part B, which is typically deducted from Social Security payments.
-Medicare Advantage enrollees also pay for a portion of their medical care, and the plan's deductible, copays and out-of-pocket maximum will affect how much you spend on health care.
+The average Medicare Advantage cost is on top of the $174.70 per month that you pay for Medicare Part B, which is usually taken from your Social Security payments.
+Medicare Advantage enrollees also pay for part of their medical care.
+The plan's deductible, copays and out-of-pocket maximum will affect how much you spend on health care.

-In addition to the free Medicare Advantage plans, there are also a large number of moderately priced plans.
-More than a quarter of plans have some cost of less than $50 per month.
-Plans in this cost range are a popular way to get better coverage than the basic set of benefits.
-These plans could have lower deductibles, better copayments or more add-on benefits such as dental or vision care, as compared to $0 plans.
+In addition to the free Medicare Advantage plans, there are also a large number of cheap plans that offer a higher level of coverage.
+These plans could have lower deductibles and lower fees for appointments or procedures.
+They may also offer more add-on benefits such as dental or vision care, as compared to $0 plans.

 Medicare Advantage rates by plan type

-A Medicare Advantage HMO plan costs an average of $23 per month.
-That's $20 cheaper than the most common type of PPO plan.
+A Medicare Advantage HMO plan costs an average of $18 per month and is the cheapest plan type available.

-The type of Medicare Advantage plan influences how much the plan costs and its benefits.
-An HMO plan is generally cheaper because it restricts your coverage to the doctors and medical providers that are a part of the plan's network.
+The type of Medicare Advantage plan you have influences how much the plan costs and its benefits.
+An HMO plan is generally cheaper because it only lets you see doctors in the plan's network.